 NATURAL EXPERIMENTS

 In a natural experiment, the researcher does not actively manipulate the independent variable (IV).
-Instead, the researcher observes variations in the IV that occur naturally, recognizing that some IVs cannot be ethically manipulated.
+Instead, the researcher observes naturally occurring variations in the IV, recognising that some IVs cannot be ethically manipulated.
 For instance, in studying the impacts of privation, Hodges and Tizard examined children who had experienced different upbringing scenarios—adoption, staying in an orphanage, or returning to their biological parents.
 These conditions represent naturally varying IVs.
 Manipulating such variables, such as by orchestrating the adoption of some children, keeping others in an orphanage, or sending others back to their biological families, would have been ethically impermissible.

 All natural experiments have quasi-features; in other words, participants cannot be randomly allocated to conditions.

-Very similar to field experiments, natural experiments have their own set of advantages and disadvantages.
+Like field experiments, natural experiments have their own advantages and disadvantages.
 The biggest advantage of a natural experiment is that it allows researchers to study the effects of independent variables (IVs) that are impossible or unethical to manipulate in a controlled setting.
 Another advantage is high external validity: because the IV arises naturally from real-life circumstances and has not been artificially created by researchers, the results are more likely to apply to other real-life groups and situations.

 Natural experiments deviate from the criteria of a true experiment because the independent variable (IV) is not manipulated.
 Without manipulation, researchers lose the ability to control extraneous variables or randomly assign participants to conditions.
-A prime example of this is the study conducted by Hodges and Tizard on institutionalized children who were placed in children's homes from as young as four months of age.
-When the children were four, some had returned to their original homes while others were adopted.
+A prime example of this is the study conducted by Hodges and Tizard on institutionalised children who were placed in children's homes from as young as four months of age.
+When the children were four, some had returned to their original homes, while others were adopted.
 This study had three naturally occurring independent variables: returning home and staying at the institution or being adopted.
 The results indicated that adopted children fared better than other groups.
 However, since the IVs could not be manipulated due to ethical concerns, such as randomly allocating children to conditions like adoption, returning home, or staying at the institution, the researchers could not ascertain whether adoption can overcome privation.
-Factors such as the children's demeanour or behaviour may have influenced people choosing them for adoption.
+Factors such as the children's demeanour or behaviour may have influenced people's choice to adopt them.
 Researchers cannot control extraneous variables or randomly allocate participants to conditions without manipulation.

-Moreover, because the IV is not manipulated, researchers have to study the conditions of the IV as they occur naturally.
+Moreover, because the IV is not manipulated, researchers must study the IV conditions as they occur naturally.
 In other words, they must make do with the participants that present themselves, regardless of participant variables.
 This immensely lowers internal validity and makes it hard to draw confident conclusions about cause and effect.
-The use of retrospective data collected for other purposes may introduce inaccuracies, incompleteness, or difficulties in access.
+The use of retrospective data collected for other purposes may introduce inaccuracies, incompleteness, or access difficulties.
 For these reasons, some people don't regard natural experiments as proper experiments at all.

-ETHICS: Natural experiments present unique ethical challenges due to their reliance on uncontrolled external events.
+ETHICS: Natural experiments pose unique ethical challenges because they rely on uncontrolled external events.
 These challenges include ensuring equitable representation, interpreting results within the context of pre-existing inequalities, and managing inadvertent ethical complexities.
-Ethical considerations also extend to post-hoc analysis, longitudinal responsibilities, community impact, and public or private data use.
+Ethical considerations also extend to post-hoc analysis, longitudinal responsibilities, community impact, and the use of public or private data.
 Researchers must navigate these issues carefully, balancing scientific inquiry with respect for individual privacy, community sensitivities, and the broader societal implications of their work.
 Ethical rigour in natural experiments demands a nuanced approach to study design, data interpretation, and dissemination of findings, ensuring that research contributes positively to knowledge without compromising ethical standards.

 Oregon Health Insurance Experiment:

-This study leveraged the Oregon Medicaid lottery, where some low-income individuals received Medicaid coverage while others did not due to limited slots.
-Researchers analyzed the impact of Medicaid coverage on various health outcomes, healthcare utilization, financial strain, and overall well-being.
-The study used a randomized controlled design, with individuals selected through a lottery system.
+This study used the Oregon Medicaid lottery, in which some low-income individuals received Medicaid coverage while others did not because of limited slots.
+Researchers analysed the impact of Medicaid coverage on various health outcomes, healthcare utilisation, financial strain, and overall well-being.
+The study used a randomised controlled design, with individuals selected via a lottery.

 Reference: Finkelstein, A., Taubman, S., Wright, B., Bernstein, M., Gruber, J., Newhouse, J. P., Allen, H., Baicker, K., Oregon Health Study Group.
 (2012).
 The Oregon Health Insurance Experiment: Evidence from the First Year.
 Quarterly Journal of Economics, 127(3), 1057–1106.